Hsins-Learn/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/Project 02 - Correlation-Based Recommendation Systems/README.md

-# 02 - Correlation-Based Recommendation Systems
+# Project 02 - Correlation-Based Recommendation Systems

 **Correlation-Based Recommendation Systems** offer a basic form of collaborative filtering.
 It takes user preferences into account and recommends items based on similarties in their user view.